-3) Make sure the sponge guard is always on.
+3. Make sure the sponge guard is always on.
 If it is off, and you put it on, be sure to slide it into position without disturbing the tubing too much.
 Too much disturbance can move the flow cell.

-4) Make sure the vacuum flask is not full.
+4. Make sure the vacuum flask is not full.
 If it is 1800mL or higher, put the "Empty Filter Flask" sign on the computer monitor.
 After the current plate finishes, uncheck "Sheath" in the Manual Control box.
 Turn off the vacuum pump in the hood, disconnect the Tygon tubes from the flask, and empty it.
 If we are sorting, just dump the liquid down the sink.
-If we are scoring any of our chemotherapeutics, heavy metals, or other toxic compounds, pour the waste into the 5 gallon waste container underneath the gel area bench.
+If we are scoring any of our chemotherapeutics, heavy metals, or other toxic compounds, pour the waste into the 5 gallon waste container underneath the gel area bench and add the name of the compound to the attached sheet.
 Afterwards, reconnect the tubes and turn the vacuum on before running the next plate.

-5) Make sure the liquid level in the sheath bottle is correct.
+5. Make sure the liquid level in the sheath bottle is correct.
 The liquid should be no higher than the top of the green tape, and no lower than the bottom.
 If the liquid level falls below the green tape, after the current plate finishes, uncheck "Sheath" in the Manual Control box, and unscrew the lid of the sheath bottle.
 Pour in as much M9 as is needed, then put the top back on and re-check the "Sheath" in the Pressure Status box.
 Wait for the sheath pressure to fully re-pressurize before running the next plate.

-- 6) Make sure the clean and reflex bottles (red mesh bottles) are over one-third filled.
+- 6. Make sure the clean and reflex bottles (red mesh bottles) are over one-third filled.
 If they are low on liquid, when the current plate finishes, uncheck "Sheath" in the Manual Control box.
 Unscrew the lids and add autoclaved water to the bottles.
 Do not fill higher than the fill line.
-Put the tops back on, recheck the "Sheath" in Pressure Status box.
-Wait for the sheath pressure to fully re-pressurize before running the next plate. - 7) Make sure the reflex probe is moving (both up and down into/out of wells, as well as side to side from well to well) and the sorter is not frozen.
-If it is frozen, get or Erik immediately.
-The software and sorter need to be reset.
-Stop the program, close it, and turn off the sorter for 30 seconds.
-Turn the sorter back on, open the program again, and try to run the plate again.
+Put the tops back on, re-check the "Sheath" in Pressure Status box.
+Wait for the sheath pressure to fully re-pressurize before running the next plate - 7.
+Make sure the reflex actually aspirates up liquid.
+Follow the reset steps outlined in step 8 of this document. - 8.
+Make sure that the Reflex probe ejects liquid at end of cycle and that liquid does not carry over to the next well.
+If the sorter is not ejecting liquid during each cycle, clean the probe using a damp paper towel, and get Erik.
+In general, be sure to wipe down and clean the Reflex probe after every four to five plates.
+This prevents buildup of salts on the probe, allowing proper ejection of liquid.